Jung H. Pak

 Jung H. Pak is an American historian and diplomat.
 She served as United States Special Representative for North Korea in the Biden administration from 2023 to 2024.

+Early life and education

+Pak holds a PhD in U.S. history from Columbia University and a BA in history (magna cum laude) from Colgate University, where she was also awarded an honorary doctorate and served on the board of trustees.

+Career

+Pak taught at Hunter College in New York from 2006 to 2008.
+While there, she helped launch the Roosevelt House Public Policy Institute.
 Pak previously was a SK-Korea Foundation Chair in Korea Studies and Senior Fellow at the Brookings Institution's Center for East Asia Policy Studies.
-Prior to that she was a Portfolio Manager for the East Asia & Pacific Mission Center at the Central Intelligence Agency.
-She holds a PhD in U.S. history from Columbia University and a BA in history (magna cum laude) from Colgate University, where she was also awarded an honorary doctorate and served on the board of trustees.
+Prior to that, she was a Portfolio Manager for the East Asia & Pacific Mission Center at the Central Intelligence Agency.